-Space & Interior Design (en)
+Space & Service Design

-Students develop, in an international class setting, their knowledge of user-centred experiences, service contexts and research for design.
+Postgraduates in Space and Service Design develop, in an international class setting, their knowledge of user-centred experiences, research for design, service contexts and methodologies.
 The major goal is to create sustainable added value for clients and users of (semi-) public spaces and services.

 - First Semester

 - Personal coaching

 The first semester will provide you with knowledge and skills in environment & service design, research for design and service design methodologies and tools.
 This information will support you to develop creative design ideas and to deliver relevant solutions.

 You collaborate in international, multidisciplinary design teams in challenging real-life design projects, taking up different designer roles and interacting with clients and users.
 You will apply and share your previous design knowledge.